C API Overview

 Modifying Solver Behavior - Callbacks

 Callbacks can also be used to modify the behavior of the Gurobi optimizer.
 If you call routine GRBterminate from within a callback, for example, the optimizer will terminate at the earliest convenient point.
 Routine GRBcbsolution allows you to inject a feasible solution (or partial solution) during the solution of a MIP model.
 Routines GRBcbcut and GRBcblazy allow you to add cutting planes and lazy constraints during a MIP optimization, respectively.
-Routine GRBcbstoponemultiobj allows you to interrupt the optimization process of one of the optimization steps in a multi-objective MIP problem without stopping the hierarchical optimization process.

 Most of the Gurobi C library routines return an integer error code.
 A zero return value indicates that the routine completed successfully, while a non-zero value indicates that an error occurred.
 The list of possible error return codes can be found in the Error Codes section.